Recording a video message with a phone is easy to do, but sometimes the video doesn’t turn out quite as good as you

 2. Speak Clearly And Not Too Fast

-From being shy and stuttering to being too comfortable and relax, you might end up not expressing yourself properly.
+From being shy and stuttering to being too comfortable and relaxed, you might end up not expressing yourself properly.
 Make sure you get your message across to the recipient by replaying your video to yourself to double-check that you can understand the words you're saying.
 It’s totally normal to mess up your words (you're human), so be hard on yourself.

 3. Sound Check